Cornellio/europa/README.md

 I've tested on Debian 8 with Python 2.7 and 3.4.

-If you wish to use Python 3 instead of 2, use your system package manager to install it and set a symlink to the particular version you install, for example:
+If you wish to use Python 3 instead of 2, use your system package manager to install it and set a symlink to the particular version you installed, for example:

 	$ sudo apt-get install python3
  	$ sudo ln -sf /usr/bin/python3.4 /usr/bin/python